pacman::p_load(textclean,

 scale = FALSE)

-Attach each CMD output to it’s respective play, using the gutetenberg_id to join.
+Attach each CMD output to its respective play, using the gutenberg_id to join.

 df <- cmd_plays |>